AlwaysJolly/JollysTextures/README.md

 Red Flag & Blue Flag - Totem of Undying & Carved Pumpkin

+Don't Fear The Reaper - Netherite & Diamond Sword

+Scythe of the Unholy Alliance - Netherite & Diamond Sword

 More to be added in future.
 Up to date as of 1.4